 Have I mentioned before that I’m kind of introverted?
 Well, I am.
 And sometimes it takes a lot of self-encouraging to go to the gym.
 It’s definitely a lot easier when I go with a friend, because I’m more comfortable when I actually know someone.
 But when it’s just me, I try my best to avoid eye contact as I move rapidly toward the treadmill.
 I’m awkward, and I’d rather keep my awkward self away from normal people, haha.

-All in all, my gym life experience is definitely worth investing in, especially as Michigan’s weather changes from rain to snow in the upcoming months.
+All in all, my gym life experience is worth investing, especially as Michigan’s weather changes from rain to snow in the upcoming months.
 I don’t mind so much because I’m staying in shape and loving the healthy feeling I experience every time I leave.
-It makes going to the gym worth it.